JesusdelCas99/Containerized-Web-Application-for-Simple-Books-API/README.md

 ### How to Run the Project:

 1. Install Dependencies:

-You can install the required dependencies using either requirements.txt or environment.yml.
+        You can install the required dependencies using either `requirements.txt` or `environment.yml`.
 Choose one of the following methods:

 - Using requirements.txt: